General Guidelines

 Activity which prioritizes sales over the creation of artist work

-• Commercial, corporate, or industrial production work in any discipline.
-Example: promotional videos
+• Commercial, corporate, or industrial production work in any discipline (for example: promotional videos)

 • Travel guidebooks, how-to books, reference books, self-help books, cookbooks, catalogues of exhibitions, trade or professional periodicals and books